spotinst/spotctl/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
-name: Enhancement Request
+name: Enhancement request
 about: Suggest an enhancement to the Spotinst CLI project
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 <!-- Please only use this template for submitting enhancement requests -->